Deck AND SIDEBOARD Rules

 Deck rules (replacing rule 100.2a):

-A Primordial deck has a minimum deck size of 40 cards, all cards come from the same set (same set code), and is composed of:
+A Primordial deck has a minimum deck size of 40 cards, all cards come from the same block or standalone set (same set codes), and is composed of:

 - Exactly 2 mythic rare or rare cards, with no more than 1 of any mythic rare or rare with a particular English name